• Skip to primary navigation

 How do you Flavour Green Beans?

-In his Guide Culinaire, the chef's culinary bible of French cuisine, Auguste Escoffier explains that fresh green beans or haricots verts, have to be given extra care when cooking to keep their flavour.
+In his Guide Culinaire, the chef's culinary bible of French cuisine, Auguste Escoffier explains that fresh green beans (haricots verts) have to be given extra care when cooking to keep their flavour.

 Overcooked, they become not just limp but lose their green vibrant chlorophyll colour and even turn grey.
 So it's important to precise about the vegetable's flavour before even adding to it.